Perspicacity11/MakersWk7-JavascriptWebApps/workshops/promises/README.md

 (don't forget to make sure `npm run build` is running somewhere).

-Use `fetch` to make a request to `https://async-workshops-api.herokuapp.com/people`, and when the response becomes available:
+1. Use `fetch` to make a request to `https://async-workshops-api.herokuapp.com/people`, and when the response is received:
-  * display the JSON data into the console.
+      * Display the received data into the console.
-  * change the content of the page to add one new `<div>` element for each name in the JSON list.
+      * Change the content of the page to add one new `<div>` element for each name in the JSON list (append them to the `#container` div).

-You'll know it works if you reload the page and see the list of names being displayed on the page.
+      * You'll know it works if you reload the page and see the list of names being displayed on the page.

+2. Instead of fetching (and showing) the list of people straight when the page loads, **make it happen when the user clicks on the button.**

+Answer the following questions as you work through the exercise:
+  * What kind of HTTP request does `fetch` send? (check in the developer console's Network tab)
+  * What happens if the request fails?
+How we can we handle failures?

+## Discussion

+* What type of HTTP request does `fetch` send?
+* How we can we handle failures?
-### Why do we need to call `.then` twice?
+* Why do we need to call `.then` twice?

 <details>
   <summary>Show explanation</summary>